kirukib/Intelligent-Agent/README.md

 ## Wumpus world Impelmentation

-The project is organized using the following classes:
+The project is organized using the following way:

-* Room : an object that will have set of truth values telling the knowledge about the room.

 * World : an object representing the whole grid and contents in the grid.